CiiDub/cursor_tricks/Readme.md

 I made a small change to make them work in search fields.
 Kind of a hack and will bring up a accessibility security dialog.
 It tells System Events to keystroke _⌘ ↑_.
 Which takes you to the beginning of a document.
 In a one line search field that is a pretty good fallback.

+### Strings:
+- __Select String__, selects the string literal without including delimiter (double and single quotation markes).
+If the string is already selected it will bump the selection out to include them.

+- __Toggle String Delimiter__, will change the delimiters from single to double quotes and vise versa, if the cursor is inside the string.

 ### White Space:
 _\* The cursor will be represented with a_ ⎮